Ford Pinto engine: Cosworth YB (CH20EFI)

 In the beginning of the 1980s, Cosworth developed a 16-valve performance head conversion for the Pinto engine.
 This was seen by a Ford executive who asked Cosworth to develop it with a turbo for use in the new Ford Sierra RS Cosworth.

 The engine is therefore based on a modified Pinto block topped with the Cosworth-developed alloy head and Garrett turbo.

 Lima OHC (LL)

+The "Lima" versions of the engine debuted in 2301 cc form in the Ford Pinto, but although they share their basic architecture with the European version (and to a casual observer, look almost identical), they actually have few interchangeable parts.
+The European version did find its way into North America however in the Mercury Capri, which was a captive import from Ford of Europe's factories in Germany.

 2.0

 The 2.0 litre version was a narrower-bore version of the original 2.3 liter "Lima" four.
 Bore and stroke are 89.3 and 79.4 mm, respectively, for an overall displacement of 1990 cc.
-This engine was installed in the 1983-1988 Ford Rangers and in some Argentinian Ford Taunus.
+This engine was installed in the 1983–1988 Ford Rangers and in some Argentinian Ford Taunus.